 As part of its action, the OGM board expressed deep appreciation for the editors, reporters, photographers, designers, advertisers and readers who have contributed to the quality of the print publication over the years.

 "United Church News remains committed to publishing the news of our churches and the other settings of the UCC," said the Rev. Gregg Brekke, editor of United Church News since 2008.
-"The move to our online news portal, coupled with a revamped print publication and citizen journalism, provides a bridge to communicate into the future while meeting our current needs."
+"The move to online news distribution, coupled with a revamped print publication and citizen journalism, provides a bridge to communicate into the future while meeting our current needs."